epam/edp-install/docs/operator-guide/argocd-integration.md

           prune: true
     ```

-6. Check that your new Repository and Application are added under the `team-foo` Project scope in the Argo CD UI.
+6. Check that your new Repository and Application are added to the Argo CD UI under the `team-foo` Project scope.

 ## Related Articles